tonym128/tonym128.github.io/_posts/2018-03-08-the-creation-of-the-lauren.markdown

 ## Research!

-Whenever I want to start a project the first step is always reasearch.
+Whenever I want to start a project the first step is always research.
 In this age of information when you set out to do something there is almost always someone who has done it already, so I looked to a lot of my favourite imaging tools to see how easily they could be setup to automatically create a bunch of formats each time they were needed.

 ![](/images/2018/03/app-xnconvert-512-opt.jpg)

 ![](/images/2018/03/logo-download-opt.jpg)

-I'd used [XNConvert](https://www.xnview.com/en/xnconvert/) in the past and [IrfanView ](http://www.irfanview.com/)with great sucess, but couldn't find a way to easily automate them to this specific task that would be easy enough and portable enough to setup on any machine.
+I'd used [XNConvert](https://www.xnview.com/en/xnconvert/) in the past and [IrfanView ](http://www.irfanview.com/)with great success, but couldn't find a way to easily automate them to this specific task that would be easy enough and portable enough to setup on any machine.

 So the project was a go!